 Section 2A.
-Tree & Permanent Crop Production
+Permanent Crop Production

-The list of trees/permanent crops farmers reported to be cultivating in the post-planting visit transcribed from the post-planting questionnaire to the Tree/Permanent Crop Production section of the post-harvest questionnaire.
+The list of permanent crops that farmers reported in the post-planting visit is transcribed from the post-planting questionnaire to the Permanent Crop Production section of the post-harvest questionnaire.

-This section collects information on the quantities of tree and permanent crops cultivated and harvested during the last 12 months.
-The 12-month reference period is appropriate as tree and permanent crops typically do not have a specific production period, or at least not one that lines up with the more narrowly defined seasonality of temporary crops.
-In addition, the section collects data on the total number of each type of plant and/or tree per plot, the year in which the majority of these plants/trees were planted, and the number of plants/trees in production in the last 12 months.
+This section collects information on the quantities of permanent crops harvested during the reference agricultural year.
+Such reference period is appropriate for permanent crops as they do not have a specific production period, or at least not one that lines up with the more narrowly defined seasonality of temporary crops.
+In addition, the section collects data on the total number of plants or trees in production for a given crop in the reference agricultural year.
 The section also allows for the estimation of pre-harvest losses, as well as the dates of the production period of each permanent crop.